First

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 6 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 6 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 417 of Meeus index or 1370 from Brown series.

 The length of the current synodic month is 5 hours and 5 minutes longer than the mean synodic month length.
 It is 1 hour and 58 minutes shorter compared to 21st century's longest synodic month length.

-5 days after point of apogee on 25 September 2033 at 01:33 in ♎ Libra.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next perigee on 8 October 2033 at 12:11 in ♈ Aries.
+5 days since point of apogee on 25 September 2033 at 01:33 in ♎ Libra the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next perigee on 8 October 2033 at 12:11 in ♈ Aries.

 The Moon is 391 532 km (243 287 mi) away from Earth and getting closer over the next 8 days until the point perigee when Earth-Moon distance is going to be 356 825 km (221 721 mi).

-5 days after ascending node on 24 September 2033 at 12:46 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 8 October 2033 at 05:55 in ♈ Aries.
+5 days after ascending node on 24 September 2033 at 12:46 in ♎ Libra the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 8 October 2033 at 05:55 in ♈ Aries.

 At 17:33 the Moon is meeting its standstill point to reach South declination of ∠-18.282°.
 This is the year's southernmost lunar standstill of 2033.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠18.284° at the point of next standstill in ♊ Gemini on 13 October 2033 at 07:00.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠18.284° at the point of next northern standstill in ♊ Gemini on 13 October 2033 at 07:00.

 In 7 days on 8 October 2033 at 10:58 in ♈ Aries the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.